adab1ts/veinapp/README.md

 ]
 - In your console at the application root execute the following script: npm run db:populate
+- In firebase console go to the rules tab in your project view and add the following rule in order to index and have better querys:
+"coords": {
+      ".indexOn": ["g"]
+    }

 # Run the development server:
 ng serve
 ```